jlangner15/jamInit/README.md

 # jamInit

+## Goal:
-Java application to find musicians to play with.
+Develop a Java based application for users to find bandmates based on genres, style and influences.